agnostic-apollo/sudo/README.md

 Use the '--shell' option to set the script shell to use.
 Use the '--post-shell' option to set the interactive shell to use if '-i' option is passed.
+The priority is given to termux paths unless '-a|-A|-AA' or '-t|-T|-TT' flags are passed.

 Run "exit" command of your shell to exit interactive shells and return